mialkin/docs/unix/user-managment.md

 sudo adduser sammy --disabled-password
 ```

-The `--disabled-password` option will not set a password, meaning no password is legal, but login is still possible (for example with SSH RSA keys).
+The `--disabled-password` option will not set a password, meaning no password is legal, but login is still possible, for example with SSH RSA keys.

-## Switching
+## Switch

-To switch to a user `sammy` that was created without password, run:
+Switch to a user `sammy` that was created without password:

 ```bash
 sudo -u sammy -s
 ```

-To exit run:
+Exit:

 ```bash
 exit
 ```

-## Listing
+## List

-To find out if a user with name `sammy` exists run:
+Find out if a user with name `sammy` exists:

 ```bash
 getent passwd | grep sammy